javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 - We use `--nix` flag to specify the nix package manager.
 - To know the correct name for the package "gnome-tweaks" we can search for it [here](https://search.nixos.org/packages?channel=23.05&show=gnome.gnome-tweaks&from=0&size=50&sort=relevance&type=packages&query=gnome-tweaks).

+After installing gnome-tweaks, the application menu shortcut will not appear until we reboot.
+If you don't want to reboot right now, you can execute `gnome-tweaks` command in your terminal to open the app.

 <!-- TODO -->
 Once we have installed "gnome-tweaks" app, we can proceed...

 Open "gnome-teaks" and change the cursor theme in the "Appearance" menu...

+After that, move the cursor to the desktop or to the top bar menu to see that the cursor appearance changes.

 <!-- TODO: comprobar esto -->
 Parece que las aplicaciones del contenedor apt aplican el tema de cursores de la misma forma que las aplicaciones de Nix, es decir, parece que comparten la configuración de Nix.